DJustConnect/samples/README.md

 Subsequently, the thumbprint of the certificate is used to perform the authorization.
 You could also check the subject, compare it with a public certificate you load yourself, … there are many options to perform authorization.

 ### OAuth
-It is also possible to configure OAuth in DJustConnect.
+It is also possible to configure OAuth in DjustConnect.
 In that case before doing a call to your endpoint we will get a token from the configured OAuth provider and use it to connect with your endpoint.
 There you only need to do the validation of token as always.

-The configuration is done during your API registration in the DJustConnect portal and will require you to provide the following parameters of your OAuth provider:
+The configuration is done during your API registration in the DjustConnect portal and will require you to provide the following parameters of your OAuth provider:
 * Authorization endpoint (url)
 * Client Id
 * Client secret or key